 Two miles from Welshpool and set in the picturesque village of Guilsfield, Vine House is the perfect choice for anyone looking for room-only or self-catering accommodation.
 Guilsfield is ideally located for exploring both Mid Wales, North Wales and the Welsh borders.

-Guilsfield itself is a friendly, rural village with a number of amenities, including a village store and post office, woodland-trust protected woods, iron-age hill fort, tennis courts, nature reserve, playing fields, children’s play area and an ancient church.
+Guilsfield is a friendly, rural village with a number of amenities, including a village store and post office, bowling green, woodland-trust protected woods, iron-age hill fort, tennis courts, nature reserve, playing fields, children’s play area and an ancient church.
 There are also two centuries-old traditional inns serving food within easy walking distance for bed and breakfast guests, so you can leave the car and enjoy a relaxing meal and that well-deserved glass of refreshment!

 Magnificent scenery – Guilsfield is within easy driving distance of both the beautiful Lake Vyrnwy in Llanwyddyn and the stunning Llanrhaeadr Waterfall, Wales’ highest waterfall.
 At both sites visitors can take scenic walks or enjoy refreshment in the tea rooms.

 National Trust properties – Guilsfield is around five miles from the medieval castle of Powis Castle, set in its stunning grounds in Welshpool.
 National Trust enthusiasts can also enjoy the nearby Chirk Castle in Chirk, Erddig near Wrexham and Attingham Park in Shrewsbury.